tecnosam/voicebox/README.md

 ## Requirements

 1. `pyaudio` is the only requirement for capturing your microphone
-2. `sounddevice` helps in suppressing warnings you may get if you're running this app on Linux

 ## How to Run

-1. Run `pip install pyaudio`.
+1. Run `pip install -r requirements.txt` to install all requirements.
 2. Run `python cli.py` or `python -m networking`.
 3. Input a username
 4. Do the same thing on another machine.
 Make sure it's connected to the same network.